 4. Have a cocktail, or six

-3. Kidnap the butter plate for your region of the table
+3. Annex the butter plate on behalf of your region of the table

 2. Sample ALL the pies